IBM-Cloud/docs/services/IoT/devices/libraries/nodejs.md

 ```

-After the successful connection to the {{site.data.keyword.iot_short_notm}} service, the device client sends a *connect* event.
-This means that all of the device logic can be implemented inside this callback function.
+After the successful connection to the {{site.data.keyword.iot_short_notm}} service, the device client sends a `connect` event.
+This process means that all of the device logic can be implemented inside this callback function.

 The device client automatically tries to reconnect when it loses connection.
-When the reconnection is successful, the client emits a *reconnect* event.
+When the reconnection is successful, the client sends a `reconnect` event.

 ## Logging
 {: #logging}

 By default, only log events of type ```warn``` are recorded.
-If you want to increase or decrease the  logging level, use the *log.setLevel* function.
-The supported log levels are:
+If you want to increase or decrease the  logging level, use the `log.setLevel` function.
+The following log levels are supported:
-- *trace
+- trace
 - debug
 - info
 - warn
-- error*
+- error

 ```